Income Based Repayment: Your Questions Answered

 • |

-Income-based repayment is often used as a catch all phrase to describe the following federal student loan plans plans:
+Income driven repayment is a catch all phrase to describe the following federal student loan forgiveness plans:

 • Pay As You Earn (PAYE),